Geology of the Falkland Islands: Proterozoic Eon and Paleozoic Era

-The geological history of the Falkland Islands began more than thousand million years ago (Mya), before they existed as separate islands.
+The geological history of the Falkland Islands began more than a thousand million years ago (Mya), before they existed as separate islands.
 From its earliest history the Falklands Islands has been linked to South America.
 Evidence from xenoliths suggests that the lithosphere of Deseado Massif in southern Patagonia formed 2100 to 1000 Mya in the Paleo and Mesoproterozoic.
 Since these times the Falklands Islands and Deseado Massif have formed a single tectonic block.
 Like today both regions were next to each other during the Neoproterozoic when they formed part of the ancient supercontinent of Rodinia.

 About 290 million years ago, in the Carboniferous period, an ice age engulfed the area as glaciers advanced from the polar region, eroding and transporting rocks.
 These rocks were deposited as extensive moraines and glacial till.
 When the glacial sediments were turned into stone they formed the rocks that now make up the Fitzroy Tillite Formation in the Falklands.
 Identical rocks are found in southern Africa.